ConfirmPopup

 const confirm = useConfirm();

-ConfirmDialog is displayed by calling the require method of the $confirm instance by passing the options to customize the Popup. target attribute is mandatory to align the popup to its caller.
+ConfirmPopup is displayed by calling the require method of the $confirm instance by passing the options to customize the Popup.
+The target attribute is mandatory to align the popup to its referrer.

 <ConfirmPopup></ConfirmPopup>